Church of England: Worship and liturgy

 The use of hymns and music in the Church of England has changed dramatically over the centuries.
 Traditional Choral evensong is a staple of most cathedrals.
 The style of psalm chanting harks back to the Church of England's pre-reformation roots.
 During the 18th century, clergy such as Charles Wesley introduced their own styles of worship with poetic hymns.

 In the latter half of the 20th century, the influence of the Charismatic Movement significantly altered the worship traditions of numerous Church of England parishes, primarily affecting those of evangelical persuasion.
 These churches now adopt a contemporary worship form of service, with minimal liturgical or ritual elements, and incorporating contemporary worship music.

 Just as the Church of England has a large conservative or "traditionalist" wing, it also has many liberal members and clergy.
 Approximately one third of clergy "doubt or disbelieve in the physical resurrection".
 Others, such as Giles Fraser, a contributor to The Guardian, have argued for an allegorical interpretation of the virgin birth of Jesus.
 The Independent reported in 2014 that, according to a YouGov survey of Church of England clergy, "as many as 16 per cent are unclear about God and two per cent think it is no more than a human construct."
 Moreover, many congregations are seeker-friendly environments.
 For example, one report from the Church Mission Society suggested that the church open up "a pagan church where Christianity [is] very much in the centre" to reach out to spiritual people.

 The Church of England is launching a project on "gendered language" in Spring 2023 in efforts to "study the ways in which God is referred to and addressed in liturgy and worship".
-Along with this initiative, the church is considering to use non-gendered language when addressing God using pronouns, such as "They" or "Them", to adapt to modern and contemporary times.